modernben/forge-docs/1.0/resources/daemons.md

 ## Overview

 Powered by [Supervisor](http://supervisord.org), daemons are used to keep long-running scripts alive.
 For instance, you could start a daemon to keep a [ReactPHP](http://reactphp.org/) application running.
+If the process stops executing, Supervisor will automatically restart the process.

 ## Configuring Daemons

-When creating a new daemon you need to provide Forge with a little information:
+When creating a new daemon you need to provide Forge with the following information:

-- Command - What are you running?
-For instance `php artisan websockets:serve`.
+**Command:** The command that should be run by the daemon.
+For example: `php artisan websockets:serve`.

-- User - Who's running the command?
-Defaults to `forge`.
+**User:** The operating system user that should be used to invoke the command.
+By default, the `forge` user will be used.

-- Directory - The directory in which to run your command from.
+**Directory:** The directory in which to run your command from.
 This can be left empty.

-- Processes - How many instances of the process should be kept running?
+**Processes:** This option determines how many instances of the process should be kept running.

 ## Log Files